Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

    * theological resonance (Logos, classical theism).

 3. **Structural corollary**:
-   The reductio suite shows that $\Omega$ is not merely an artefact of a chosen formal system, but a **structurally forced terminus**, whenever:
+   The reductio suite shows that Ω is not merely an artefact of a chosen formal system, but a **structurally forced terminus**, whenever:

    * explanatory chains are finite and well-founded, and
    * grounding is required to avoid regress and collapse.